thunderbird89/esf/stories/story-knock-knock.md

 The *Wrath of Dominion* detonated.

-Not catastrophically—the reactor had automatic shutdown protocols, and they engaged before total containment failure.
+Not catastrophically - the reactor had automatic shutdown protocols, and they engaged before total containment failure.
 But the damage was done.
 The battleship's spine broke, the structural framework unable to withstand the penetration and subsequent internal explosions.
 The ship came apart in three large sections, atmosphere venting, systems failing, escape pods jettisoning in all directions.

 Eleven seconds.
 That's how long the *Wrath of Dominion* survived against Third North Fleet's concentrated fire.